Fresh Pumpkin Recipe Ideas for Fall Flavor

 Our Pumpkin Ginger Muffins are so flavorful, spiced with ginger, cinnamon, and cloves.
 One of the great things about these quick pumpkin muffins is you can take out a few muffins to bake at a time.

 Try adding pumpkin to mac and cheese.
 Really, it’s a delicious twist.
 Great for family gatherings!

 - Of course, don’t forget about making Roasted Pumpkin Seeds!

-- Ever tried Pumpkin Biscuits?
-Add some pumpking goodness to your biscuits!
+- Ever tried Pumpkin Biscuits or Pumpkin Nutmeg Knots?
+Add some pumpking goodness to your dinner rolls.

 - This Pumpkin Harvest Soup won first place in our annual Almanac recipe contest.
 We also like the sounds of this hearty Roasted Pumpkin Stew from a reader.